PoGaIN: Poisson-Gaussian Image Noise Modeling from Paired Samples: Experimental evaluation

 \subsubsection{\textit{CNN}}

-For the sake of extended comparison, we design a convolutional neural network (CNN) that we train to predict $a$ and $b$.
-The detailed architecture of the CNN can be found described in our code repository.
+For the sake of comparison, we design a convolutional neural network (CNN) that we train to predict $a$ and $b$.
+The detailed architecture of the CNN is described in our code repository.
 The CNN takes only the noisy image $y$ as input.
 We cannot rule out that a more complex neural network based solution could outperform this CNN.
-We provide it as an additional baseline, and it is not the focus of this paper.
+We provide it as an additional baseline, and it is not the focus of this article.